MirthaT/A-B-Test-Project/README.md

 Implemented an A/A/B test to evaluate the impact of design changes on user behavior.
 Assessed the statistical significance of experimental results.
 ### Result Interpretation:
 Interpreted experimental findings to draw insights into user preferences and behavior.
 Communicated conclusions and recommendations to stakeholders.

+---

+## Technologies Used:

+### Python:
+Utilized for data preprocessing, exploratory data analysis, and statistical testing.
+### Jupyter Notebook:
+Platform for code execution and documentation, facilitating an interactive and reproducible analysis environment.
+### Pandas:
+Used for data manipulation and analysis tasks, including cleaning and transforming raw data.
+### Matplotlib and Seaborn:
+Employed for data visualization to illustrate trends and patterns in user behavior.
+### Statistical Methods:
+Applied hypothesis testing techniques to evaluate the significance of experimental results.